American Idol Contestant Says Katy Perry Did Not Sexually Harass Him

 "The way certain articles are worded is not done by me and my true intentions are not accurately represented in every article you read about the situation," wrote the suddenly Internet-famous Oklahoman.

-Ben, who did not move on to the next round during his initial audition, went on to write, "I am not complaining about the kiss I am very honored and thankful to be apart of American Idol the main purpose for the show is to find stars and new music artist."
+Ben, who did not move on to the next round during his initial audition, went on, "I am not complaining about the kiss I am very honored and thankful to be apart of American Idol the main purpose for the show is to find stars and new music artist."

 ABC